 April 10: Montana's Early Fur Trade in the Wake of Lewis and Clark (View the presentation) Reports of abundant fur-bearing mammals in the Rocky Mountains traveled quickly after the return of the Lewis and Clark Expedition in 1806.
 A large-scale assault on beaver, led by Manuel Lisa, soon sparked the future state’s first trading post at the confluence of the Yellowstone and Big Horn rivers.
 Soon, the lure of Montana's beaver led to a veritable flood of traders and trappers moving into the upper Missouri and northern Rockies.
 About the speaker: Jim Hardee has published numerous articles and books on the Rocky Mountain fur trade, most recently Hope Maintains Her Throne: The Western Expeditions of Nathaniel J. Wyeth, 1834-36.
 For ten years, he served as editor of the Rocky Mountain Fur Trade Journal, published by the Museum of the Mountain Man in Pinedale, Wyoming.
 Hardee acted as historical and technical advisor to the History Channel’s program on fur trader Jedediah Smith and was featured in that program as well as several other documentaries about the fur trade.
 Take the quiz for OPI Renewal Units.

-May 29: Montana's Triple Revolution (View on live stream, link forthcoming) Join one of the deans of Montana history to explore the state’s more recent past, from about 1960 to 1975, a formative period which Dr. Fritz describes as Montana's "Triple Revolution."
+May 29: Montana's Triple Revolution (View Part 1 and Part 2 of the presentation) Join one of the deans of Montana history to explore the state’s more recent past, from about 1960 to 1975, a formative period which Dr. Fritz describes as Montana's "Triple Revolution."
 About the speaker: Professor Emeritus Harry Fritz taught history at the University of Montana for 40 years.
 Generations of UM students recall the wit, verve, and color of his lectures, in which he shared his vast knowledge of American and Montana history.
 His awards include the 2008 H.G.
 Merriam Award for distinguished contribution to Montana literature, UM professor of the year in 1972 and 1999 and Montana Professor of the year 2004.
 In addition to his esteemed career as a Montana historian, Fritz served as a state representative from 1985 to 1989 and as a state senator from 1991 to 1995.
 Take the quiz for OPI Renewal Units.